openshift/enhancements/enhancements/installer/log-config.md

 * install config has been ruled out for reasons discussed above
 * env vars are not supported for customer use
 * passing logging configuration directly through the CLI has poor UX
+* implementing this as an "undocumented" feature that could be used purely by managed services or internal use cases